Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Dirac operators on infinite cyclic covers

 The following proposition is proved using formula \eqref{E:zinv} and the Parseval relation; see~\cite[page 290]{reed-simon} and~\cite[Lemma 2]{nazarov} in the product case.

 \begin{proposition} For any $\nu \in \C$ the operators~\eqref{E:Az} are linear isomorphisms. \end{proposition}

-Finally, for use in Section~\ref{S:residues}, it will be helpful to know that the Fourier--Laplace transform of a spinor in a weighted Sobolev space is holomorphic in a specific region in $\C$.
+Finally, for use in Section~\ref{S:residues}, it will be helpful to know that the Fourier--Laplace transform of a spinor in a weighted Sobolev space is holomorphic in a specific region $V \subset \C$.
+We use the term {\em holomorphic} to mean that the function $V \to L^2_k(X)$ that assigns $\hat u_{\mu}$ to $\mu$ can be expressed as a power series in $\mu$ convergent in the $L^2_k(X)$ norm.
 There are many possible statements along these lines; we will content ourselves with the following result.

 \begin{lemma} Suppose that $u \in L^2_\delta\,(\tilde X)$ is a smooth spinor.
 If $u$ has support in $\tilde X_+ = W_0\cup W_1\cup\ldots$ then $\hat u_{\mu}$ is holomorphic in the half plane $\Re \mu < \delta$. \end{lemma}